 To deliver a content to vehicles located in a dedicated area (a few hundred meters), the “AREA level” accuracy of geo-location would be required.
 Figure 9.1-2 illustrates the concept of “AREA” use case.
 In this case, an acceptable error range should be less than dozens of meters.
 For instance, an underlying network can provide location information with the required accuracy of geo-location based on Cell-ID.

 Geo-Fence is also applicable for the AREA level accuracy of geo-location.
-In oneM2M Release 2, Geo-Fence is utilizable as the resource type <locationPolicy>.
+In oneM2M Release 2, Geo-Fence is usable as the resource type <locationPolicy>.
 For instance, in use case 6.8, when a traffic accident occurs, oneM2M platform sets Geo-Fence around the accident point.
 Then the oneM2M platform can provide the content to the vehicles in the Geo-Fence.